 Residence Nil Rate Band

-In addition to the standard nil rate band, the residence nil rate band provides further relief when a primary residence is passed to direct descendants.
-This additional allowance is currently set at £175,000 per individual and can be used in conjunction with the nil rate band to reduce inheritance tax liabilities.
+In addition to the standard NRB, the residence nil rate band (RNRB) provides further relief when a qualifying residential property is passed to direct descendants — meaning children, grandchildren, or step-children.
+The RNRB is currently £175,000 per individual and is also frozen until at least April 2031.

 How to Claim Spouse Exemption